GemsLab/GLIMPSE-personalized-KGsummarization/README.md

 Note that the code to read in each knowledge graph expects ``.gz`` files, so you should gzip the raw data dumps as necessary.

 In lines 13-15 of ``base.py``, change the paths to each dataset to your local data directories.
-Each subclass of ``KnowledgeGraph`` also has several keyword arguments:
+Each subclass of ``KnowledgeGraph`` also has several keyword arguments, which you may need to change according to your directory structure and file naming conventions:

 - ``rdf_gz``: The filename of the data dump in gzip format.
 - ``query_dir``: The subdirectory where generated queries are saved and retrieved in json format (see below).